-- 1. Follow the procedures in "Before You Begin." - 2.
-Turn the computer over, loosen the captive screw in the memory module cover, and then remove the cover.

-- NOTICE: To prevent damage to the memory module connector, do not use tools to spread the memory-module securing clips. - 3.
-If you are replacing a memory module, ground yourself and remove the existing module: - a.
+- 1. Follow the procedures in Before You Begin. - 2.
+Remove the hinge cover (see Hinge Cover) - 3.
+Remove the keyboard (see Keyboard). - 4.
+Ground yourself by touching one of the metal connectors on the back of the computer. - NOTICE: If you leave the area, ground yourself again when you return to the computer. - 5.
+If you are replacing a memory module, remove the existing module: - NOTICE: To prevent damage to the memory module connector, do not use tools to spread the memory-module securing clips. - a.
 Use your fingertips to carefully spread apart the securing clips on each end of the memory module connector until the module pops up. - b.
 Remove the module from the connector.

-- 1 securing clips (2 per connector) - 2 memory module
+1 memory module 2 securing clips (2)